-#7 Updated by Boone Gorges over 5 years ago
+#7 Updated by Boone Gorges about 7 years ago

 - Status changed from Assigned to Reporter Feedback

 Hi Marilynn - Just circling around to this old ticket.
 Are you or your users still having difficulties with these embedded files?
 I wonder if it was just a quirk of the particular computer you were using (which perhaps had neither the mp3 codec nor Flash).
 Or can we close this issue as resolved for the moment?

-#8 Updated by Marilynn Johnson over 5 years ago
+#8 Updated by Marilynn Johnson about 7 years ago

 Thank you for checking in on this.
 The issue is not resolved -- at least not as I can see on my computer.
 I tried the following page in Firefox (recently updated) and Internet Explorer and it did not work still. http://philosophy.commons.gc.cuny.edu/audio-stephen-neale-metaphysics-aphonics-implicit-reference-institute-philosophy/ I got a little lost in the jargon above -- it would be nice to get it working.
 Does the link above work for you (to stream in the page)?